ChHarding/TouchTerrain_for_CAGEO/ReadMe.md

 * `no_bottom`: default: false.
 Will omit any bottom triangles i.e. only stores the top surface and the "walls".
 The creates ~50% smaller STL/OBJ files.
-When sliced it should still create a solid printed bottom (tested in Cura >3.6)
+When sliced it should still create a solid printed bottom (tested in Cura >3.6).
+Note that starting with 3.5 for simple cases, the bottom mesh have been set to just two triangles, so the no_bottom setting is really only useful for cases involving polygon outlines (e.g. from a kml file).

 * `no_normals`: default: true.
 Will NOT calculate normals for triangles in STL files and instead set them to 0,0,0.
 This is significantly faster and should not matter as on import most slicers and 3D viewers will calculate a normal for each triangle (via cross product) anyway.
 However, if you require properly calculated normals to be stored in the STL file, set this to false.
 (Contributed by idenc)

 * `ignore_leq`: default: null.
 Using an elevation (e.g. 0.0) will ignore any cells less or equal to that elevation.
 Good for omitting offshore cells and print only onshore terrain.
-Note that 0 may not be exactly sealevel, on some DEMs you may have to experiment with slightly larger values (e.g. 0.5)
+Note that 0 may not be exactly sea level, on some DEMs you may have to experiment with slightly larger values (e.g. try 0.5 for a sharper coastline)

 * `lower_leq`: default: null.
 An alternative to ignore_leq.
 Given a list in the format [threshold, offset], all cells less than or equal to threshold will be lowered by the offset.
 This helps with giving emphasis to coastlines.
 The offset is in mm with respect to the final mesh size.
 Unaffected by zscale.

 * `unprojected`: default: false. (__Works only for exporting GeoTiffs, not for meshes__) Normally, the DEM from EE is projected either into the UTM zone of the center of the selected region or into a polar-stereographic projection (m based) for Arctic/Antarctic regions.
 If this option is true, the raster is left unprojected.

 * `bottom_image`: default: null.
-If a filename to a valid greyscale (1-band) 8-bit local image is given (e.g. *mylogo.png*), the image is uniformly resized, centered to have a generous fringe and used to create a relief on the bottom.
+If a filename to a valid greyscale (1-band) 8-bit local image is given (e.g. *TouchTerrain_bottom_example.png* in the *stuff* folder), the image is centered, uniformly resized to have a generous fringe and used to create a relief on the bottom.
 Low values (black pixels, 0) create a high relief (with a large gap from the buildplate), white pixels (255) make no relief.
 Must have a base thickness > 0.5 mm.
 The highest relief is scaled to be 80% of the base thickness.
 Note that this relief may adversely affect bed adhesion and will certainly make the first few layers considerably slower to print!

 * `only`: default: null.
 If given a list [x,y], will only process that tile index ([1,1] is upper left tile).
 This will enable users to d/l otherwise unreasonably large models by processing only one of its tiles at a time (thus staying under the server limit).